February 21, 2026·8 min read

 Any importer of record who paid duties assessed under IEEPA authority may be eligible for a refund.
 This includes:

-Your refund path depends on the status of your entries:
+Your refund path depends on the status of your entries.
+The table below compares the three recovery paths:

 Path 1: Unliquidated Entries (Fastest)

 If CBP has not yet "liquidated" (finalized) your entry, you have the cleanest path.
-This is the fastest route to recovery.
+This is the fastest route to recovery, with an expected timeline of 6 to 18 months.

 What to do now: Contact your customs broker immediately to identify which entries are still unliquidated.